jefdaj/ortholang-demo/templates/tutorial_09_prs.md

 Making a cut involves choices: which genomes to include, whether to trust their gene annotations, which BLAST functions to use, which e-value cutoffs to apply at each step...
 How can you be sure the parameters you picked are reasonable?
-ShortCut implements a novel solution made possible by lazy evaluation and
+OrthoLang implements a novel solution made possible by lazy evaluation and
 caching: duplicate parts of the program, re-run them starting from alternate values, and see how the results change.